Capital Airlines Flight 67

+Accident

 Approach conditions towards Freeland were poor due to the weather; there was restricted visibility, and conditions were ripe for icing.
 The plane's crew apparently attempted a steep turn to align the craft with the runway.
 This caused the plane to stall, which was followed by a spin.
 The crew could not regain control, leading to the crash.

+Investigation

 The official cause of the crash was listed as an undetected buildup of ice on the horizontal stabilizer which, coupled with airspeed and the design of the aircraft, caused it to lose control.
 Furthermore, the aircraft's stall warning device was inoperative.

-A memorial to the victims was unveiled in a local cemetery in 2001.
+A memorial to the victims was unveiled in a local cemetery between 2006 and 2007.